-Maryland Newspaper Shooting Victims Described as ‘Gentle’, ‘Versatile’
+Maryland Newspaper Shooting Victims Described as ‘Gentle,’ ‘Versatile’

 "He was a coach, and he was a mentor.
 He wanted to teach young journalists to be better," Tina Reed, a former Capital reporter, told The Baltimore Sun.

-In a Facebook post, his brother Carl Hiaasen said he was "devastated and heartsick" to confirm the death of his brother, who "spent his whole gifted career as a journalist."
+His brother, best-selling author and Miami Herald columnist Carl Hiaasen, confirmed Robert's death in a Facebook post and later told CNN that his sibling was a generous, gentle man and "such a gifted writer and editor" who believed deeply in keeping the public informed.

-The veteran editor and columnist was among the five people killed Thursday when a gunman opened fire through the glass door of the newsroom at the Capital Gazette in Annapolis, Maryland, Anne Arundel County deputy police chief Bill Krampf said.
+The longtime editor and columnist was among five people killed Thursday when a gunman opened fire through the glass door of the newsroom at the Capital Gazette in Annapolis, Maryland, said William Krampf, acting chief of the Anne Arundel County police.
+Together, the victims had more than 75 years of experience at the paper.

 Here's what we know so far about the people who died: